hm-lang/core/proposals/README.md

 ## types of types

-Every variable has a reflexive type which describes the object/primitive that is held in the variable, which can be accessed via the `lowerCamelCase` version of the `UpperCamelCase` variable name.
+Every variable has a reflexive type which describes the object/primitive that is held in the variable, which can be accessed via the `type_case` version of the `Variable_case` variable name.
 For more methods of determining/transforming internal types, see
 [declaring more complicated types via `oneOf`](#declaring-more-complicated-types-via-oneOf).